taoensso/telemere/wiki/7-Tips.md

   So for `n` randomly sampled signals matching some criteria, you'd have seen an estimated `Σ(1.0/sample-rate_i)` such signals _without_ sampling, etc.

 - Middleware can return any type, but it's best to return only `nil` or a map.
+This ensures maximum compatibility with community middleware, handlers, and tools.

 - Middleware can be used to **filter signals** by returning `nil`.
-- Middleware can be used to **split signals**.
+- Middleware can be used to **split signals**:

   Your middleware can *call signal creators* like any other code.
 Return `nil` after to filter the source signal.
 Just be aware that new signals will re-enter your handler queue/s as would any other signal - and so may be subject to handling delay and normal handler queue back-pressure.

+  See also the [`dispatch-signal!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#dispatch-signal!) util.

 - Levels can be **arbitrary integers**.